 California taxes all capital gains as regular income.
 This means you will pay a California income tax rate anywhere from 1 to 13.3 percent depending on your tax bracket.

-The following figures are the 2018 California marginal tax rates and thresholds for single filers or those who are married filing separately, published by the California State Franchise Tax Board:
+The following figures are the 2020 California long-term capital gains tax rates and thresholds for single filers or those who are married filing separately, published by the California State Franchise Tax Board:

 Looking at Capital Gains and California Residency

 Even if you move out of the state of California, depending when you leave and when the capital asset was sold, you may still have capital gains tax California obligations.
 California has strict rules for determining residency.

 For instance, if you live in the state of California for more than nine months, you are presumed to be a resident.
 If you were to sell any capital asset at any point after living in California for this length of time, then you will be required to pay California for the gains you realized while in the state.